MichaelBelgium/mybb_to_flarum/README.md

       --groups               Import groups
       --categories           Import categories
       --avatars              Import avatars
-      --path[=PATH]          Path to the mybb forum (used for avatar migration) [default: ""] --soft-posts           Import soft deleted posts
+      --path[=PATH]          Path to the mybb forum (required for avatar and attachment migration) [default: ""] --soft-posts           Import soft deleted posts
+      --soft-threads         Import soft deleted threads
+      --attachments          Import attachments
-      --soft-threads         Import soft deleted threads -h, --help                 Display help for the given command.
-When no command is given display help for the list command -n, --no-interaction       Do not ask any interactive question
+  -h, --help                 Display help for the given command.
+When no command is given display help for the list command
+  -n, --no-interaction       Do not ask any interactive question
 ```